Kilimanjaro Shira Route

 Part 1 | Shira 2 Camp to Lava Tower

 Today you hike up to the impressive rock formation called Lava Tower at 4,630 m (15,419 ft) above sea level.
-It takes five hours to get there and is a true highlight of the entire Kilimanjaro trek.
+It takes four to five hours to get there and is a true highlight of the entire Kilimanjaro trek.

 Part 2 | Lava Tower to Barranco Camp

-After lunch at Lava Tower, you head down to Barranco Camp, a hike that takes about two hours.
+After lunch at Lava Tower, you head down to Barranco Camp, a hike that takes about two to three hours.
 The campsite is located in a valley below the Western Breach and great Barranco Wall.

 Day 4: Barranco Camp to Karanga Camp